 - Ice-ocean interactions are not yet well understood.
-Boreholes to deploy instruments to measure conditions at iceocean interfaces are high priority; the current project on Pine Island Glacier is a step toward understanding how perturbations at ice-ocean interfaces impact the interior ice sheet. - Hydraulic conditions beneath glaciers and ice sheets exert strong control on basal motion.
-Much has been learned through remote sensing methods, but direct measurements through boreholes to the bed are still needed. - The spatial pattern of the geothermal flux beneath ice sheets is poorly constrained.
-Boreholes to the bed at targeted locations are urgently needed to measure borehole temperature gradients needed to infer the geothermal flux. - Knowledge of spatial and temporal variations of surface accumulation is critical for quantifying the mass balance of glaciers and ice sheets.
-Accumulation rate histories derived from short (~200 m) cores can be extrapolated spatially to the catchment scale using radar-detected layers.
+Boreholes to deploy instruments to measure conditions at ice-ocean interfaces are high priority; the current project on Pine Island Glacier is a step toward understanding how perturbations at ice-ocean interfaces impact the interior ice sheet. - Hydraulic conditions in glaciers and ice sheets exert strong control on basal motion.
+Much has been learned through remote sensing methods, but direct measurements through boreholes to the bed are still needed to interpret the remote sensing data.
+Boreholes to the bed at targeted locations are urgently needed to measure geothermal fluxes and basal properties. - Ice deformation in ice sheets, glaciers and ice streams depend on temperature and ice rheology.
+Borehole logging of ice rheology, temperature, inclination and azimuth is needed to provide data for modeling ice sheets and ice streams.
+Knowledge of spatial and temporal variations of surface accumulation is critical for quantifying the mass balance of glaciers and ice sheets.
+Accumulation rate histories derived from short (~200 m) firn and ice cores can be extrapolated spatially to the catchment scale using radar-detected layers.
 Additional short cores at targeted locations are needed to provide a realistic assessment of surface accumulation over ice-sheet scales.

 - Dated ice cores can be used to infer histories of thickness and configuration of ice sheets.
 Glacial histories contained in coastal ice domes are of particular interest because thickness change near the margins is large.
-The glacial record from the core now being extracted from Roosevelt Island will help constrain Holocene deglaciation of the Ross Sea.
-Depth-age profiles from other targeted locations are essential for understanding the timing and extent in Greenland and in other sectors of Antarctica. - Cosmic radiation produces a variety of rare long-lived and stable nuclides in the outermost few meters of exposed rocks.
-When ice sheets are absent these nuclides build up, but even a few meters of ice cover is enough to shield the underlying rock.
-Hence the presence of cosmogenic nuclides in subglacial bedrock provides unequivocal evidence of ice-free conditions in the past.
+The glacial record from the core from Roosevelt Island will help constrain Holocene deglaciation of the Ross Sea.
+Depth-age profiles from other targeted locations are essential for understanding the timing and extent in Greenland and in other sectors of Antarctica. - The past extent and volume of the Greenland and West Antarctic Ice Sheets is recorded by cosmogenic nuclides in subglacial bedrock.
+Samples from beneath these ice sheets will provide information on their thickness and configuration during paleoclimates warmer than the present (e.g. Pollard and DeConto, 2009), and help to indicate their sensitivity to potential climate change.
 Short bedrock cores from targeted sites are needed to address questions concerning the extent of the ice sheets during past interglacial climates, and the onset of continental glaciations.